amehrjou/Pyfectious/README.md

 # PyFectious

 Simulating the spread of epidemic diseases in human communities is critical for predicting the disease behaviour and verifying different policies to control the infection.
-Many existing simulators and models are compartment models, meaning that, they divide people into a number of subsets and simulate the dynamics among those subsets.
+Many existing simulators and models are compartment models, meaning that they divide people into several subsets and simulate the dynamics among those subsets.

 These models lack the required granularity to study the effect of policies that influence every individual in a certain way.
 In this work, we introduce a simulator that allows modeling the structure and dynamics of a city at the level of individuals.
 We have developed a probabilistic generative model for the population that allows sampling every feature of the crowd from a specified probability distribution.

 This embedded probabilistic nature makes the model generic and less dependent on the information of a specific city.
-Therefore, downstream tasks such as controlling the spread of the disease can be evaluated on a set of similar cities ensuring that the policy is robust to uncertainties in the population model.
+Therefore, downstream tasks such as controlling the disease's spread can be evaluated on a set of similar cities, ensuring that the policy is robust to uncertainties in the population model.

 Finally, here are some of our experiment results.
 These experiments are performed on one of our sample towns located in [json folder](data/json).
 In order to understand how to deploy your first simulation, take a look at the materials introduced in the next section.
 For further information, refer to our [technical report]().